rlcamp/fsckit/readme.md

 ### MFSK detection

 Once thus synced, the receiver can simply de-chirp the received signal by multiplication with a conjugate of the expected unmodulated chirp sequence.
 The output of this de-chirping is simple MFSK modulation, which can be optimally[1] decoded using block-wise fast Fourier transforms on a critically sampled subband - that is, each symbol consists of S complex samples, over which a length-S complex-to-complex FFT is performed.
-The loudest of the resulting S bins is the index of the encoded data symbol.
+The loudest of the resulting S bins is the index of the encoded data symbol, after removing Gray coding such that single-shift errors are always single-bit errors.

 Suboptimal demodulation in the high-SNR limit can be performed without an FFT by doing simple FM demodulation of the dechirped waveform within each symbol period.

+If the next-downstream logic is a soft-decision forward error correcting decoder, the individual bits can be soft-decided as follows.
+The dechirping and FFT is performed as before.
+For each output bit, a power-if-one and a power-if-zero accumulator are initialized.
+The magnitude squared of the FFT bins of all shifts are inspected.
+For each bin whose Gray-coded index is set, that bin's magnitude squared is added to the power-if-one accumulator, otherwise it is added to the power-if-zero accumulator.
+After summing the power in all bins into one or the other of these accumulators, a soft decision between +1.0 and -1.0 can be obtained by dividing the different of these accumulators by their sum.
+The details of the normalizations of this method have not yet been proven to be optimal.

 ### Spreading factor

 This modulation falls under the category of "spread spectrum" techniques in that there is a knob that controls spectral redundancy.
 Since each symbol encodes one of S unique values (and therefore, N = log2(S) bits) and has a duration linearly proportional to S, the redundancy factor is S / log2(S), or equivalently, 2^N / N. Values of N of interest to us range from 4 to 6 (compare to LoRa which uses values of N from 7 to 12 inclusive, in 125-500 kHz of bandwidth around 1 GHz).

+### Forward error correction

+The current implementation uses a Hamming 7,4 code with no interleaving, and does a dumb simple exhaustive naive maximum-likelihood brute force search for the most likely uncorrupted code word using soft bit decisions as inputs.
+We can probably do better, but bear in mind this needs to work on a microcontroller with almost no available memory.

 ### Todo